-Nam Co Lake, approx. elevation 4730 m.s.l., is located circa 150 km North of Lhasa and just to the North of the Nyenchen Thangla mountain chain, which has maximum peak heights of more than 7000 m.
-The average elevation of the Nam Co basin is 5230 m (Liu et al., 2010).
+Nam Co Lake, approx. elevation 4730 m a.s.l., is located circa 150 km north of Lhasa and just to the north of the Nyenchen Thangla mountain chain, which has maximum peak heights of more than 7000 m.
+The average elevation of the Nam Co Basin is 5230 m (Liu et al., 2010).
 Between 6 July and 6 August 2012 scientists from the University of Bayreuth conducted a field experiment at Nam Co Lake in cooperation with the Institute of Tibetan Plateau Research, Chinese Academy of Sciences.
-The Nam Co

-- Lake Monitoring and Research Station for Multisphere Interactions (Ma et al., 2009) is located at 30°46.44' N, 90°57.72' E. It is situated in 300 m distance to a small lake, which is divided from Nam Co Lake to the northwest through a 500 m wide land-bridge.
+The Nam Co Lake Monitoring and Research Station for Multisphere Interactions (Ma et al., 2009) is located at 30°46.44' N, 90°57.72' E. It is situated at a distance of 300 m from a small lake, which is divided from Nam Co Lake to the north-west through a 500 m wide land bridge.
 The experiment is documented in Gerken et al. (2013b).
 Radiosondes were released on 8 days between 17 and 29 July for 00:00, 06:00 and 12:00 UTC.
-Eddy- - 25 covariance flux measurements were performed with a CSAT-3 sonic anemometer and KH2O-Krypton Hygrometer (both Campbell Scientific).
-The KH2O was calibrated on site according to Foken and Falke (2012).
+Eddycovariance flux measurements were performed with a CSAT-3 sonic anemometer and KH2O-krypton hygrometer (both Campbell Scientific).
+The KH2O was calibrated on site in accordance with Foken and Falke (2012).
 Standard atmospheric and soil temperature as well as moisture measurements were also carried out.